unite-cms/documentation/src/basic-concepts/README.md

 ### Filtering

-All query find objects allows you to reduce the result, using an optional filter input parameter.
+All query find objects allow you to reduce the result, using an optional filter input parameter.
 The filter input has the following basic structure:

 ```GraphQL
 filter: {